Decolonizing the ROGUE River:

 Engaging, fun, and professional program facilitators from REAL Consulting.

-Three delicious meals a day, prepared by our excellent camp chef or lodge kitchen staff.
+Three delicious meals a day, prepared by our river guides or lodge staff.

 All boating and safety equipment, including life jackets and helmets.